-Tutka Bay Lodge rests in a secluded cove on the southern end of Kachemak Bay, nine nautical miles from the seaside town of Homer, on south-central Alaska’s Kenai Peninsula.
+Tutka Bay Lodge rests in a secluded cove on the southern end of Kachemak Bay, nine nautical miles from the seaside town of Homer on Alaska’s Kenai Peninsula.
 Situated along a wooded isthmus, the lodge’s cabins are surrounded by shimmering tidal pools and natural estuaries, ideal habitats for a diverse array of marine life.
-To the east of the lodge, a rugged fjord cuts a path seven miles inland, its turquoise waters framed by the snow-capped mountains of Kachemak Bay State Park.
+To the east of the lodge, a rugged fjord cuts a path several miles inland, its turquoise waters framed by the snow-capped mountains of Kachemak Bay State Park.

 The Alutiiq are an indigenous group of Alaskans who have lived on the Kenai Peninsula for over 7,000 years.
 The group’s culture, language, and religion have significant Russian influences, thanks to the Russian immigrants who came to the region in the 18th century.
 Today, many Alutiiq live in coastal fishing communities, working within modern economies while nourishing rich customs in song and dance, traditional dress, and spirituality.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.